peige07/EDA-SurvivorContestants/README.md

   3. Clean, Analyze, and Visualize in Python
   4. Visualize in Excel
   5. Visualize in Tableau

-For business inquiries or collaboration requests, you can reach me at: peige77@gmail.com

 *The following questions will be answered:*
 - What is the average age of a survivor winner?